The Clown (short story): Chapter 2

 He takes after his mother, more interested in art than business.
 The protagonist learns to play the piano, becomes interested in literature and plays at being a director of a puppet theater.
 He is popular with his peers who defer to him, his grades however aren't good.

 Chapter 3

 His interest in arts is further described, which his mother praises and his father criticizes as his grades are suffering because of it.

 Chapter 4

 The protagonist overhears his parents talking about his future, his father wanting him to start apprenticeship and his mother wishing him to develop his art.
 He chooses to get into business and apprentices with Herr Schlievogt.

 Chapter 5

 The protagonist is content with this life, but expresses interest in an artist's Epicurean life.
 Here he meets Schelling, a man who admires him and defers to him.

 Chapter 6

-His father company is liquidated, and his father dies due to stress and depression as well as overexerting himself in his work.
+His father's company is liquidated, and his father dies due to stress and depression as well as overexerting himself in his work.
 His mother dies out of sadness soon after.
 He takes his inheritance of 100 000 marks and decides to travel.